Sylvera grabs seed backing from Index to help close the accountability gap around carbon offsetting – TechCrunch

 “We assess two critical areas of a project — its carbon performance, and its ‘quality’,” Gill tells TechCrunch.
 “We score a project against these criteria, and give them ratings — much like a Moody’s rating on a bond.”

-Carbon performance is assessed by gathering “multi-layered data” from multiple sources to understand what is going on on the ground of these projects — such as via multiple satellite sources such as multispectral image, Radar, and Lidar data.
+Carbon performance is assessed by gathering “multi-layered data” from multiple sources to understand what is going on on the ground of these projects — such as via multiple satellite sources such as multispectral image, radar, and lidar data.

 “We collate this data over time, ingest it into our proprietary machine learning algorithms, and analyse how the project has performed against its stated aims,” Gill explains.